elegos/slim3AnnotationRouter/README.md

 ---
 **by [Giacomo Furlan](http://giacomofurlan.name "Giacomo Furlan's website")**

-This library allows routes to be defined in Slim3 with annotations.
+This library allows routes to be defined in [Slim3](https://github.com/slimphp/Slim) with annotations instead of defining them programmatically (in a similar way Symfony does).

+---

+This is free software under the GNU GPL v3.
+See the licence file for more information.

+---

 Supported syntax: